timomer/HAPP/README.md

 * A: I am not a developer and have been only working on Android development for the last 2 months, if there is a better way to do something please do let me know

 ###To do
-* Fix UI bug in line charts where lines appear to loop back on themselves
+* Fix UI bug in line charts where lines appear to loop back on themselves - done
 * Write up the core functions of the App
 * Improve code comments
 * Lots and lots of debugging
 * Find a Bluetooth developer to help me hack the Roche Accu-Chek Combo pump